liferay/liferay-frontend-projects/projects/npm-tools/CONTRIBUTING.md

 # Move into the package's directory
 cd packages/npm-scripts

-# Update the changelog.
+# Preview, update, and stage the changelog changes
-yarn run liferay-changelog-generator --version=$PACKAGE_NAME/v9.5.0-beta.1
+yarn run liferay-changelog-generator --interactive

 # Bump to the prerelease version number
 yarn version --new-version 9.5.0-beta.1